 - Check the EU Novel Food Catalogue for restrictions to marketing your specific product.
 If your ingredient has not been marketed in Europe before, it may be a novel food.

 5. Convenience drives the market for value-added products

 To get the most out of grains, pulses and oilseeds, food brands adjust them to modern-day consumer lifestyles.
-This means making them more convenient and use them in nutritious added-value products such as high protein ‘on-the-go’ snacks or easy-to-cook products.
+This means making them more convenient.
+You can use them in nutritious added-value products such as high protein ‘on-the-go’ snacks or easy-to-cook products.

 The demand for convenience food boosts the sales of many healthy snacks, product mixes and prepared foods.
-In the snack segment, you can find cereal bars with chia, roasted peas and beans.
+In the snack segment, you can find cereal bars with pea and rice protein, roasted peas and beans.
 For cooking, there is an increasing creativity in mixing grains and pulses, such as Lassie cereal mix with whole grain rice and quinoa.

 Convenience is normally challenging for traditional dry beans, which need soaking and preparation time.
 But companies are finding easy and attractive applications, such as precooked microwave stew in pouches to help consumers choose pulse products.

-Supermarkets have also added grain and pulse mixes to their private label assortments, for example, Tesco's bulgur wheat, green lentils and barley and AH organic bulgur & quinoa mix.
+Supermarkets have also added mixed grain and pulse products to their private label assortments, for example, Tesco's bulgur wheat, green lentils and barley and AH’s organic rice waffles with quinoa.
 The development of private label products is a good indication of the potential and growth of these products in mainstream markets, as is the launch of plant-based fast food by large food business such as McDonald's and Nestlé.